NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/how_to_build/desktop/how_to_build.rst

 .. note::

-	On Windows machines, you need to copy essential qGIS DLLs.
+	On Windows machines, you need to copy essential QGIS DLLs.
 To do so, run *make.bat* in R2DTool root directory **or** manually copy and past them in ./ build directory.
 Otehrwise, after runing **R2D.exe** file in ./build directory, you will receive missing DLL errors.

 *************************************
 Modify the User Interface Preferences